not-lucky/GeminiKeyManagement/README.md

 - Find all Google Cloud projects accessible by the authenticated user.
 - Enable the `generativelanguage.googleapis.com` API for each project.
 - Create a new API key named "Gemini API Key" with restrictions to the Generative Language API.
-- Save the API key(s) to a file named `<email>.keys.txt`.
+- Save the API key(s) to a central `api_keys_database.json` file.

 ### Deleting API Keys

-To delete all API keys with the display name "Gemini API Key" for a specific user, run:
+To delete all API keys with the display name "Gemini API Key" for a specific user, the `--email` argument is required:

 ```bash
 python main.py delete --email your.email@example.com
 ```

 This will iterate through all projects accessible by that user and remove the matching keys.